-The Trust will continue to host community events where these can be fitted into our regular events programme and do not clash with the priority booking rights of our principal tenants.
+The Trust hosts a full range of community events where these can be fitted into our regular events programme and do not clash with the priority booking rights of our principal tenants.
 We host community events ranging from school sports days, recycling of electronic equipment, through to training days for Police and Armed Forces.
-The Trust is also keen to provide annual support to a recurring community event should this opportunity arise.
+The Trust is also keen to provide annual support to a recurring community event at the Stadium should this opportunity arise.